gaycookie/Deaths-Wish/README.md

 # Death's Wish
 A package with items to like.. yea.. help you demise!

+## Changelog
+The entire changelog can be viewed on this [page](CHANGELOG.md)
+*Every release will also include the changelog for that release!*

 ## Contributors
 ### Translations
 - English by myself